LimePoint/opschain-docs/docs/reference/concepts/properties.md

 1. `.opschain/properties.json`
 2. `.opschain/properties.toml`
 3. `.opschain/properties.yaml`
+4. `.opschain/projects/<project code>.json`
+5. `.opschain/projects/<project code>.toml`
+6. `.opschain/projects/<project code>.yaml`
-4. `.opschain/environments/<environment code>.json`
+7. `.opschain/environments/<environment code>.json`
-5. `.opschain/environments/<environment code>.toml`
+8. `.opschain/environments/<environment code>.toml`
-6. `.opschain/environments/<environment code>.yaml`
+9. `.opschain/environments/<environment code>.yaml`

-If more than one of these files exist in the repository, they will be merged together in the order listed above.
-When two files define the same property/value, the latter file's value will override the former.
+If multiple files exist in the repository, they will be merged together in the order listed above.
+Where multiple files define the same property/value, the latter file's value will override the former.
 E.g. if `.opschain/properties.toml` and `.opschain/environments/<environment code>.json` both contain the same property, the value from `.opschain/environments/<environment code>.json` will be used.

-Within each action, the result of merging these files will be available via `OpsChain.repository.properties`.
+Within each action, the result of merging the properties in these files will be available via `OpsChain.repository_properties`.

-:::tip
+:::note
 The repository properties are read only within each action (as OpsChain cannot modify the underlying Git repository to store any changes).
 :::